 If a loved one has recently been diagnosed with a serious, chronic disease and you are starting to search for care options, you’ve probably come across the term “palliative care.”
 Often, the first question people ask themselves is “does palliative care mean a person is dying?”
-For many years, people have considered hospice and palliative care to be synonymous, but palliative care is different from hospice and is appropriate for any person at any stage of a serious illness.
+For many years, people have considered hospice and palliative care to be synonymous.
+Actually, palliative care is different from hospice and is appropriate for any person at any stage of a serious illness.

 What exactly is palliative care?
 Palliative care provides an extra layer of support and care for patients diagnosed with a serious, long-term or life-threatening illness, from the time of diagnosis throughout the course of treatment.
 This type of care enhances the patient’s quality of life by anticipating, preventing, and managing suffering and is delivered through an interdisciplinary team approach to address patient needs.
 The team typically includes a physician, nurse, social worker, pharmacist, chaplain, and others as needed.
 Palliative care is appropriate at any stage of a serious illness, although it’s ideal to start early after a diagnosis.
 This type of care treats pain, depression, anxiety, shortness of breath, fatigue, nausea, loss of appetite, sleeping difficulties and any other symptoms that may be causing distress to a patient.
 Palliative care does not mean you have to discontinue curative or corrective treatments.